inagib21/Movie-Data-Analysis/README.md

 The second question that we would like to ask is what should our budget be for the films?

-The third question that we would like to annswer is what should our expected return be given our budget.
-Lets begin with looking at the different datasets that we have that will hellp us answer our questions.
+The third question that we would like to ask is what should our expected return be given our budget?
+Lets begin with looking at the different datasets that  help us answer our questions.
 ## Data
 We will be working with data from two sources.